z0r0z/majeur/docs/src/0-to-hero-2.md

 - How ethers.js connects to Ethereum
 - The difference between Providers, Signers, and Wallets
 - How to read contract state using ABIs
-- How the futarchy reward system works
+- How the simplified futarchy system that's currently implemented in Majeur works

 ---